Watch a live product demo 👀 See how Sanity powers richer commerce experiences

 Tagged endpoints

 We also support deploying multiple endpoints of the GraphQL schema to the same dataset by using the tag option in the CLI configuration file.
-This tag will figure as the last segment in the endpoint URL.
+This tag will be the last segment in the endpoint URL.
 This will let you test schema changes without breaking existing applications.
 If you don't specify any tag, the tag will be default.

 Since we provide a way to deploy multiple GraphQL endpoints, you can use this CLI command to list all your existing endpoints: